Geodesically Complete Curvature-Bounce Inflation: Linear perturbations and infrared regularity

 We also checked that these scalar-sector conclusions are stable under reasonable variations of the interpolation threshold, the adiabatic-window criterion, and the initialization-point choice within the first admissible WKB window.
 Across these tests, no mode failures or $\Ucal_n$ pathologies appeared in the representative set, regular bounce passage was preserved, and the inflation-era behavior of $|\zeta_n|$ was qualitatively unchanged.
 Additional deeper-infrared tests show a stable residual-drift pattern rather than exact uniform freeze: by the end of inflation, $n=5$ remains at the two-percent level and $n=3$ at the several-percent level, while the higher representative modes are already frozen at the few-$\times 10^{-3}$ level.

-Auxiliary variables such as \(Q_n\) or the canonical scalar mode can continue to evolve after the turning point, but that behavior should not be misread as an inflationary instability.
+Auxiliary variables such as \(Q_n\) or the canonical scalar mode can continue to evolve after the turning point, but that behavior is not associated to an inflationary instability.
 The correct inflationary diagnostic is \(\zeta_n\), which freezes properly during inflation on the solved background.
 The broader infrared tensor and scalar diagnostics are shown in Fig.~\ref{fig:low_n_tensor_scalar_spectra}.